Lawani-EJ/Landing-Page/README.md

   - Firebase SDK for Authentication.
   - Firestore for potential data storage.

-# Firebase Authentication and Form Validation Project

-This project demonstrates the implementation of Firebase Authentication for user registration and login functionalities, as well as client-side form validation for secure and user-friendly interactions.
+This feature of the  project demonstrates the implementation of Firebase Authentication for user registration and login functionalities, as well as client-side form validation for secure and user-friendly interactions.

 ### Form Validation